Table of Contents

 Comparative Politics:

-Behaviouralists compare political behavior across different cultures and political systems to identify patterns and differences.
+Behaviorists compare political behavior across different cultures and political systems to identify patterns and differences.

 Policy Analysis:

-4. Prime Concerns of the Behavioural Approach:
+4. Main Concerns of the Behavioral Approach:

 Objectivity and Neutrality: